Conformal Geometry and Regularization of Disclinations by a Cosmological Constant in $(2+1)$ Dimensions: Regularization via Cosmological Constant

 \subsection{Asymptotic Behavior and the Effective Geometry}

-The conformal factor derived from Eq.~\eqref{eq:omega_solution_alpha} interpolates between a conical geometry near the core and a regime of suppressed curvature at large distances.
-The parameters \( \alpha \), \( a \), and \( \Lambda \) control, respectively, the angular defect, the core size, and the infrared suppression scale.
+The conformal factor obtained from Eq.~\eqref{eq:omega_solution_alpha} smoothly interpolates between a conical geometry in the vicinity of the core and a cosmological regime governed by the Liouville term at large distances.
+The parameters $\alpha$, $a$, and $\Lambda$ determine, respectively, the angular deficit, the characteristic core size, and the curvature scale of the geometry.
+In the near-core limit $r\to0$, one has $(1+a^2r^{2\alpha})^2\approx1$, so the conformal factor reduces to